highlight/highlight/docs-content/getting-started/backend-logging/5_hosting/aws.md

 ---

 Deploying your application or infrastructure in AWS?
 Stream your logs to highlight to see everything in one place.
+Most AWS Services support streaming logs via Fluent Forward though the exact configuration will differ.
+Read the [AWS documentation here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs-FluentBit.html) to learn more.

+Check out the following examples of setting up logs streaming in these services:

 ## AWS ECS Containers

-To stream your container logs to highlight from an ECS Fargate container, run a fluent-bit agent alongside that will accept aws firelens logs and stream them to highlight via the [FluentForward](https://docs.fluentbit.io/manual/pipeline/outputs/forward/) protocol.
+To stream your container logs to highlight from an ECS Fargate container, we recommend running a fluent-bit agent alongside the container to stream logs to highlight (which accepts AWS FireLens logs via the [Fluent Forward](https://docs.fluentbit.io/manual/pipeline/outputs/forward/ protocol)).

 Here's a sample task definition (based on the [AWS docs](https://github.com/aws-samples/amazon-ecs-firelens-examples/tree/mainline/examples/fluent-bit/ecs-log-collection)) containing a dummy app container and a fluent-bit agent configured alongside.